PennyLaneAI/plugin-test-matrix/README.md

 * The Braket plugin device integration tests are run with `-k “not Sample and not no_0_shots”`, see #6

-* The standard Qiskit plugin tests are run with `-k 'test_ibmq.py or test_runtime.py'`.
+* The Qiskit plugin integration tests are run with `-k 'test_ibmq.py or test_runtime.py'`.
   These are run on the latest version of Pennylane and the plugin twice a week.

 |                                                                | Status                                                                                                                                                                                                                         |